 In the event of a material change in the business' risk profile during the year the ARC will consider whether an ORSA is required to be conducted.

-Relationship between Solvency Needs, Risk Profile, Capital Management and Risk Management The ORSA enables the Board to assess the Company's capital needs over the planning horizon.
-The ORSA is carried out taking due account of AEICL's specific risk profile.
-This includes risks explicitly captured in the Solvency II 'standard formula' as well as risks which are not adequately represented, or excluded from, the standard formula.
+Relationship between Solvency Needs, Risk Profile, Capital Management and Risk Management captured in the Solvency II 'standard formula' as well as risks which are not adequately represented, or excluded from, the standard formula.